kondaveetitejaswi/Critical-Space-Infrastructure-Resilience-Project/README.md

 🚀 Critical Space Infrastructure Resilience.

 Goal:
-TO simulate a satellite system in RL environment where attacker and defender agents interact, and defenders learn optimal strategies to maintain or improve resilience against cyber-physical attacks.
+To simulate a satellite system in RL environment where attacker and defender agents interact, and defenders learn optimal strategies to maintain or improve resilience against cyber-physical attacks.

 Targets:
 * Environment Simulation